-- Prior to the first scheduled shift of the quarter, students should check their clinical rotation's Canvas page to download the clerkship syllabus and determine if there is any required prep work for the clerkship. - Arrive on time to review patient cases with the supervising physician and classmates. - The supervising physician may assign case research, prep, or preview to students for future visits.
-The physician or resident will assign patients and room assignments for the day. - Secondary students prepare examination rooms with appropriate supplies and equipment. - Students meet and greet the patient in the lobby as directed by the attending physician and escort them to the exam room. - Secondary student's role is defined by the supervising physician. - After completing vitals and taking the history, find the attending physician to review the subjective information and to discuss further physical exams and/or labs, referrals, and treatment plan.
-All student clinicians will be present unless otherwise detailed by attending physician. - Individual students will be directed by the attending physician to perform appropriate physical exams.
-It is not appropriate for students to delegate duties to other students unless indicated by the attending physician. - Note: The attending physician or resident must be present in the room during genital exams (male and female), female breast exams, and all physical exams unless otherwise directed. - Treatment plans are to be discussed with patients only after consulting with the attending physician.
-Patient return visits must be discussed with the attending physician and written on the treatment plan. - If lab work is necessary, escort patient to the lab and make arrangements with lab technician. - Please do not check personal email; roam; make cell phone calls to classmates, friends, or family; or "hang-out" at the Medicinary, lab, or front desk. - Primaries, please ask the patient, while still in the exam room, if they have any further questions.
+- Prior to the first scheduled shift of the quarter, students should check their clinical rotation's Canvas page to download the clerkship syllabus and determine if there is any required prep work for the clerkship. - Arrive on time to review patient cases with the supervising provider and classmates. - The supervising provider may assign case research, prep, or preview to students for future visits.
+The provider or resident will assign patients and room assignments for the day. - Secondary students prepare examination rooms with appropriate supplies and equipment. - Students meet and greet the patient in the lobby as directed by the attending provider and escort them to the exam room. - Secondary student's role is defined by the supervising provider. - After completing vitals and taking the history, find the attending provider to review the subjective information and to discuss further physical exams and/or labs, referrals, and treatment plan.
+All student clinicians will be

+- present unless otherwise detailed by attending provider. - Individual students will be directed by the attending provider to perform appropriate physical exams.
+It is not appropriate for students to delegate duties to other students unless indicated by the attending provider. - Note: The attending provider or resident must be present in the room during genital or other sensitive exams, pediatric exams, and all physical exams unless otherwise directed. - Treatment plans are to be discussed with patients only after consulting with and approval by the attending provider.
+Patient return visits must be discussed with the attending provider and written on the treatment plan. - If lab work is necessary, escort patient to the lab and make arrangements with lab technician. - Please do not check personal email; roam; make cell phone calls to classmates, friends, or family; or "hang-out" at the Medicinary, lab, or front desk. - Primaries, please ask the patient, while still in the exam room, if they have any further questions.
 Do not discuss personal case information or treatment suggestions in public places.
 This is a HIPAA violation.
-Direct the patient back into the available exam room if necessary, to discuss personal information.

-- The primary student clinician is responsible for determining appropriate diagnosis codes for the chart.
-After the coding has been approved, the student needs to make sure that the coding is placed in the encounter note prior to taking the patient to check out. - The primary student is also responsible for scheduling future appointments in the EHR. - When discharging a patient, one or two student clinicians (only) may escort the patient to check-out and the medicinary... - Write up or type up chart notes in approved format.
+Direct the patient back into the available exam room if necessary, to discuss personal information. - The primary student clinician is responsible for determining appropriate diagnosis codes for the chart.
+After the coding has been approved, the student needs to make sure that the coding is placed in the encounter note prior to taking the patient to check out. - The primary student is also responsible for overseeing or ensuring scheduling of approved future appointments. - When discharging a patient, one or two student clinicians must escort the patient to checkout and establish contact with a Patient Service Representative (PSR).
+Student clinicians should direct patients to the Medicinary when necessary. - Write up or type up chart notes in approved format.
 The primary and secondary students' names are indicated on the Encounter Info page of the encounter note.

-Case Preview Format
+(b) Case Preview Format